AkhilChoubey/Scientific-Calculator/README.md

 # Scientific-Calculator
-This is a Tkinter GUI technology based Scientific Calculator.
+This is a Python Tkinter GUI technology based Scientific Calculator.